Student Code of Conduct

 When a student is reported for being disrespectful, rude, or discourteous, severe disciplinary action will be initiated.
 The policy applies to all forms of communication, including in-person, email, phone, social media, and the like.

-From the time a student applies to the College until the date at which their enrollment is officially terminated, the College reserves the right to take cognizance of any conduct on the part of the student that may disqualify him or her from initial enrollment or from continuing enrollment for successive terms.
-Once enrolled, students are not only accountable for their conduct on campus during the academic term but also for their conduct off-campus, during vacations and between terms.
-Accordingly, the violation of any law, statute or ordinance, the violation of any college rules or other conduct that reflects discredit upon the institution is subject to review and appropriate disciplinary action regardless of whether it occurs off-campus, during vacations or between terms.
+From the time a student applies to the College until the date at which their enrollment is officially terminated, the College reserves the right to take cognizance of any conduct on the part of the student that may disqualify them from initial enrollment or from continuing enrollment for successive terms.
+Once enrolled, students are accountable for their conduct on or off campus through the duration of their enrollment, including but not limited to academic breaks, internships, and study abroad trips.

-• Disorderly conduct is any action or disruptive behavior committed on or off campus that may result in a breach of the peace or a disturbance, or adversely affect the College community.
+1. Disorderly conduct: Any action or disruptive behavior committed on or off campus that may result in a breach of the peace or a disturbance or adversely affect the College community.
 Such conduct is a violation of College regulations and constitutes an interference with the standards and purpose of the College.

 Electric vehicles cannot be charged by any of Flagler College’s campus buildings or properties.

 Propping exit doors is strictly prohibited as it may endanger the lives and property of other students.
-Accordingly, any student found guilty of this action is subject to suspension and a fine of $200.
-If identification of the violator cannot be determined, the fine will be assessed to common hall charges.
 Studio doors may be propped during the day by the art instructors or during class times.
-After 6:00 pm, all doors must remain completely closed for security reasons.
+After 6 p.m., all doors must remain completely closed for security reasons.

 A student is expected to comply with directives given by college officials and/or with the lawful orders of any law enforcement official while acting in accordance with their official position or role.
 The following behaviors will constitute disciplinary action.

-• Except in the event of an emergency or other circumstance provided by F.S.
-553.865(6), willfully entering a restroom and/or changing facility designated for the opposite sex and refusing to exit upon request by any administrative personnel, faculty, security or law enforcement personnel.
+3. Unathorized Entry into Opposite-Sex Facilities: Except in the event of an emergency or other circumstance provided by F.S.
+553.865(6), willfully entering a restroom and/or changing facility designated for the opposite sex and refusing to exit upon request by any administrative personnel, faculty, security, or law enforcement personnel.
 See the Student Handbook Section regarding Student Complaints and Appeals.

 Flagler College encourages good sportsmanship by student-athletes, coaches and spectators, and expects all individuals to cooperate by supporting the participants and the officials in a positive manner.
 The use of obscene gestures, profanity, as well as racist, sexist or unduly provocative language or actions, intimidating action or actions not of the highest standards toward officials, opponents or spectators will not be tolerated and will be grounds for removal from all athletic facilities.
 In addition, currently enrolled students who violate this policy will be subject to disciplinary action.